noisebridge/PythonClass/lessons/django-part2/django-part2.md

     python manage.py startapp <appname>

-    --open your this directory in your text editor
+    --open this directory in your text editor

+    --ADD YOUR APP TO settings.py

 ######2.
-Creating Models and interacting with them in the shell and admin interfaces
+Creating Models and interacting with them by entering the database shell

     python manage.py migrate  #creating database